-Every USDA certified egg carton has at least three pieces of information (see picture on the right): a "sell by" date (or a "use by date" or a "best by" date), a code identifying the specific farm the eggs came from, and a date on which the eggs were packed in that carton.
+"best by" date), a code identifying the specific farm the eggs came from, and a date on which the eggs were packed in that carton.
 Most people buy eggs by looking at the "sell by" date or the "best by" date.
 However the freshness information is really encoded in the packed on date.
 To make things more confusing, this date is encoded as the day of the year.

-For example, take a look at the top carton shown above.
+For example, take a look at the top carton shown on the previous page.
 Its "sell by" date is October 4.
 "P1107" is the farm code.
 This carton was packed on the 248th day of the year.
 Further, USDA requires that all certified eggs be packed within 7 days of being laid.
 Thus, the eggs in the top carton were laid somewhere between day 241 and day 248 of 2007.
 What dates correspond to those dates?